sigsum/log-go/doc/rate-limit.md

 the domain, and one additional label.

-The given limit is applied per "registered domain", which means that total requests allowed by this configuration can be very much higher.
-It is recommended to specify a rather low limit, e.g., 10-100.
+The given limit is applied per "registered domain", which means that the total number of requests allowed by this configuration can be very much higher.
+It is recommended to specify a rather low limit, e.g., 288 (which translates to one request every five minutes on average).
 It is deemed impractical for a prospective attacker to get tens of thousands of registered domain.

 TODO: Also add a limit on the total number of public requests, so one could have, e.g., 10 per registered domain but 10000 total for all?